-Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and tutor time.
+Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum and through assemblies and curriculum enrichment.

-5. Record-Keeping and Retention of Records
+4. Record-Keeping and Retention of Records

 When a disclosure of abuse or an allegation against a member of staff or volunteer has been made, no matter how low level, our school must have a record of this.
 These records are maintained in a way that is confidential and secure, in accordance with our Record Keeping Policy and Data Protection Legislation.